To ensure that:

 - undertaken to fulfil a requirement for academic progress at the University or

-organised by the University or
+- organised or supported by the University or

 - University student activity travel does not include activities organised solely by a student or group of students unless they otherwise meet the above definition of University student activities.